 Sure, he came in to check on me a couple times during the hours of labor, but the nurses were the ones taking care of my every need, checking for dilation and practicing pushing with me when it was time to deliver the baby.

-Probably everybody’s least favorite part is taking care of the area where the baby showed up.
+Probably everybody’s least favorite part is taking care of the area where the baby came out of.

-It’s not an exaggeration to say that you will care for yourself about as much as for the baby, during the first few weeks.
+It’s not an exaggeration to say that you will have to take care of yourself about as much as of the baby, during the first few weeks.

-Stitches, tears, swelling, bruises and other fun remainders of the delivery will require antiseptic, sitz baths, medicine, and a squirt bottle to keep the are clean every.single.time you use the bathroom.
+Stitches, tears, swelling, bruises and other fun remainders of childbirth will require antiseptic, sitz baths, medicine, and a squirt bottle to keep the are clean every.single.time you use the bathroom.

 No, not because it’s dark. (you only wish it were)